grhuynh/msgen/docs/source/index.rst

 Getting started with msgen
 ==========================

 msgen is a command-line client for the Microsoft Genomics service.
+You can follow the instructions below or try the Azure notebook tutorial `here <http://aka.ms/genomicsnotebook>`_ .

 On this site
 ------------